Boone Pickens sees oil rising, bets on Bush for White House

-LAS VEGAS (Reuters) - Billionaire investor T. Boone Pickens, who cemented his fortune with bets on oil companies, said the price of oil would likely hit $75 dollars a barrel by yearend as demand revives.
+LAS VEGAS, May 7 (Reuters) - Billionaire investor T. Boone Pickens, who cemented his fortune with bets on oil companies, said the price of oil would likely hit $75 dollars a barrel by yearend as demand revives.

 The octogenarian corporate-raider-turned-hedge-fund-investor also mused about politics, saying he has put his money on former Florida Governor Jeb Bush.
 He complained about gridlock in Washington and called Democratic presidential hopeful Hillary Clinton a “loser.”